 The Career Center is here to help you!

-The Career Center at Hanover College is serves alumni at no charge.
-You may be facing life-changing issues such as dissatisfaction with your current job, relocation to another geographical area, or job loss (click here for a comprehensive guide to survivng lay-offs).
+The Career Center at Hanover College serves alumni at no charge.
+You may be facing life-changing issues such as dissatisfaction with your current job, relocation to another geographical area, or job loss (click here for a comprehensive guide to surviving lay-offs).
 Whatever the reason, feel free to call us at (812) 866-7127 or e-mail us at firstname.lastname@example.org.

 To help you maneuver your way through your job search, here is a sampling of practical tools the Career Center has to offer to help simplify the job search process:

 NACElink: This system allows alumni to search job openings that have been posted by employers, as well as to post your résumé for these employers to view.
 Visit NACElink to get started.
-If you don't already have a username and password, please contact us at email@example.com to set up an account.
+If you don't already have a username and password, please contact us to set up an account.